Luis Muñoz Marín

-In 1948 he was the first democratically elected Governor of Puerto Rico, spearheading an administration that engineered profound economic, political and social reforms; accomplishments that were internationally lauded by many politicians, statesmen, political scientists and economists of the period.
-Muñoz Marín was instrumental in the suppression of the Nationalist Party and its efforts to gain independence.
+Serving as governor for 16 consecutive years from 1949 to 1965, Muñoz Marín spearheaded an administration that engineered profound economic, political, and social reforms, leading to accomplishments that were internationally lauded by many politicians, statesmen, political scientists, and economists of the period.
+He was instrumental in the suppression of the Nationalist Party and its efforts to achieve the independence of Puerto Rico as a sovereign state, which he supported before adopting a political platform that advocated accommodation with the United States.
+He was awarded the Presidential Medal of Freedom by President Kennedy in 1963.